 Press the two cups together securely to form an egg.
 Twist the cups gently until just the right fit is achieved.

-- If you don't plan to open the egg you can add glue to the tabs to secure in place.
+- If you don’t plan to open the egg you can glue the tabs in place.

 Paint the egg cups in bright or pastel colors.